 Provides instruction on the implementation of a variety of therapeutic exercise principles.
 Learners implement, educate, adapt, and assess responses to therapeutic exercises.
+Aid Code: 10 - Associate Degree.
+Pre-requisites: (524-156) and (524-157)

 524-143 PTA Therapeutic Modalities

 Develops the knowledge and technical skills necessary to perform numerous therapeutic modalities likely to be utilized as a PTA.